-The fixed-charges coverage ratio is one of several leverage ratios can be used in QuickBooks 2012.
+QuickBooks enables you to keep track of your company’s fixed-charges coverage ratio.
 The fixed-charges coverage ratio resembles the times interest earned ratio.
-The fixed-charges coverage ratio calculates how easily a firm pays not only its interest expenses but also any principal payments on loans and any other obligations for which a firm is legally obligated to pay.
+The fixed-charges coverage ratio calculates how easily a firm pays not only its interest expenses, but also any principal payments on loans and any other payments that the firm is legally obligated to make.

 The fixed-charges coverage ratio uses the following formula: